 Sara’s solo, Tense Vagina: an actual diagnosis premiered in Portland, ME, at SPACE in 2015 and received a 2015-16 New England Foundation for the Arts NEST Touring Grant and a New England Foundation for the Arts New England Dance Fund Grant, a USArtists International Grant, and NEFA’s National Dance Project Touring grant where, as a result, Sara toured the show to ten cities during the 2018 Season.
 The show also played at the Edinburgh Fringe Festival in Scotland in 2017 for a month-long run, produced by Underbelly.
 Sara is proud to have been awarded Maine Arts Commission’s Performing Arts Fellowship in 2017.

 Sara’s newest solo, Burnt-Out Wife is a recipient of Maine Arts Commission support, New England Foundation for the Arts Expeditions Planning grant, a New England Dance Fund grant, a NEST touring grant and National Dance Project in 2019-2021.
-The show is touring nationally beginning in February 2020.
+The show was scheduled to tour nationally in 2020-21.